LeeIsaac1201/freeCodeCamp/README.md

 ## JavaScript Algorithms and Data Structures Certification Projects

 1. Palindrome Checker
+2. Roman Numeral Converter

 ## Getting Started

 Each project is located in its respective directory within this repository.
-Follow the instructions in each directory's `README.md` file for reference, setup, and usage details.
+For reference, setup, and usage details, follow the instructions in each directory's README.md file.

 ## Programming Languages Used